kawaicheung/book-on-naming-things/manuscript/Verbs.md

 In this case, however, I'd prefer to leave the method intact.
 It's not worth trading the succinctness of a single function that handles updating a project's memberships as a unit of work for a series of smaller, separated functions just because they might be more perfectly named.
 I'll live with the comment and move on to more important work.

 ---

+This seems like a whole lot of thinking for something seemingly inconsequential.
+But, once you get accustomed to critiquing names this way, the exercise becomes a normal, fluid part of the code writing process.
+Like any skill, at first it feels unnatural and cumbersome; Later, it just becomes a way of thinking and you get fast at it.
+Your code reads more expressively -- it's hardly inconsequential at all.

 Aside from Update, Get, Create and Delete are unsurprisingly among the next most commonly used verbs applied to a method.
 At first glance, it seems like there would be less uncertainty with those words.
 If we're getting something, we're retrieving it from somewhere without manipulating it.
 If we create something, we're clearly building something new.
 If we're deleting something, we're surely getting rid of it in some permanent fashion.
 But, even these words should undergo some scrutiny.